 Jeanne Brett: Some negotiators do a lot of work away from the negotiation table, typically before it begins, gathering information about the potential partner and the organization he or she represents.
 Some negotiators seek introductions to the potential partner from trusted third parties.
 Others prefer to rely on their own assessment of the potential partner before or during the negotiation itself rather than relying on what others say about him or her.
 Negotiators in all cultures use small talk about sports, weather, travel, and sometimes even politics to find common ground and assess trust.
 For some negotiators, common ground—for example, discovering that both negotiators have daughters who play soccer—is a strong foundation on which to begin building a relationship.
 For others, such discoveries are nice but not necessary.

-JB: It was no surprise that trust in negotiation varied systematically by culture.
+JB: It was no surprise that there are international cultural differences regarding trust in negotiation.
 In my research from 2017 with Brian Gunia (Johns Hopkins University) and Brosh Teucher (St. Michael’s College), World Values Survey data showed clear regional differences in interpersonal trust.
 Negotiation is a social context in which trust is very important, so in this new research, Tyree Mitchell and I expected, and certainly found, parallels between cultural levels of interpersonal trust and individual negotiators’ level of trust.
 Specifically, we found that interviewees from the West tended to be very trusting of new potential business partners.
 Trust was also moderately high in East Asia.
 It was low in the Middle East and South Asia, and very low in Latin America.

 Trust begets trust, so starting off with the assumption that a potential partner is trustworthy has a good chance of paying off.
 In line with their trusting nature, our interviewees from Western nations (such as Germany, Italy, and the United States) tended to plunge directly into negotiations.